Combined BA / MA program

 This means that students considering the BA/MA program are advised to take a graduate course BEFORE applying for admission to the program, typically in their fifth semester of enrollment (junior fall on a regular academic calendar), but occasionally earlier.
-This is not an enumerated requirement for admission but is recommended.

 Prior to admission to the program, students enrolling in a course that carries both an undergraduate and a graduate number should do so under the graduate number if they wish to apply that course toward the graduate school requirements.
 By special arrangement with an instructor, the DUS and the DGS, interested students can also work with individual instructors to convert a course (typically a seminar) from an undergraduate to a graduate course.

 Thus, a BA/MA student can anticipate a schedule similar to the following:

 Should the student opt not to pursue the BA/MA program, that graduate course can be applied to the undergraduate major requirements (exclusive of the departmental seminar or pathway requirement).

 To qualify for the masters’ degree, students must complete eight term course credits in the Graduate School with grades of A or A- in at least two term courses and with a B average in the remaining ones.

 BA/MA students complete the one or two semester senior essay simultaneous to and independent of their joint degree.

 For more information, please contact the DUS’s office.
 See also: http://catalog.yale.edu/ycps/academic-regulations/special-academic-arrangements/